 - Brayer (I use my Mod Podge one, but Cricut also has a brayer.)

-- 1/16″ neoprene rubber sheet (THIS is the exact 6″x6″ one I used from Lowe’s, but Amazon has a similar one as well; just make sure you don’t buy thicker than 1/16“.)
+- 1/16″ neoprene rubber sheet (THIS is the exact 6″x6″ one I used from Lowe’s, but Amazon has a similar one as well; just make sure you don’t buy thicker than 1/16″.)

 - Craft glue

-Next, place your piece of rubber on your StrongGrip Cricut mat.
 Use a brayer or other rolling tool to ensure the rubber adheres very well.
-If it’s not, the rubber will move around.
-If you want extra security, place a layer of painter’s tape or masking tape around the edges of the piece of rubber.
+If it’s not adhered well, the rubber will move around during cutting.

-Move the star wheels all the way to the right of your Cricut, load your cutting mat with rubber, and then press the Start button.
+Next, move the star wheels all the way to the right of your Cricut, load your cutting mat with rubber, and then press the Start button.

-Once the rubber has been cut by the Cricut, unload the mat.
 Peel the rubber off the mat like you would cardstock.
 If you need to, use the spatula or tweezers included in your tool kit to help.

-Now, it’s time to glue the rubber to your wood pieces to make the actual stamps.
-Remember, when it comes to gluing, you want to glue to where you’re looking at the mirror image.
 I totally whiffed when I glued my first stamp, and it was backward when I went to ink it!

-Let the glue dry, and then start using your stamp!
 I have been using Ranger ink, and so far, it’s been working well for my purposes of stamping fabric.
-I haven’t done enough washes yet to give a true report, but I’m hopeful for its longevity!
+I haven’t done enough washes yet to give a true report, but I’m hopeful for its longevity.

 So, can a Cricut Maker make rubber stamps?

-Yes, it can!
 With a little bit of patience and understanding of the limitations of a Cricut Maker, you can make rubber stamps in no time at all and for a fraction of the price you’d normally purchase a stamp.

 Enjoy cutting your own rubber stamps!